stemangiola/tidybulk/dev/workshop-syllabus.md

 ## Workshop Participation

-Sudents will be expected to participate in the workshop in a hands-on way, following along with the code provided and performing  exercises.
+Students will be expected to participate in the workshop in a hands-on way, following along with the code provided and performing  exercises.

 ## _R_ / _Bioconductor_ packages used